AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 Data security is the process of protecting data from unauthorized access and ensuring secure access throughout its lifecycle.
 Secure access is maintained in Experience Platform through the application of roles and permissions by capabilities such as role-based access control and attribute-based access control.
 Credentials, SSL, data encryption, and key management are used to ensure data protection across the platform.

-Security in regards to data governance, is divided into the following categories:
+Security in regards to data governance is divided into the following categories:

-* [Access controls enforcement by Query Service](#access-control-enforcement): Access controlled through roles and permissions including dataset and column-level permissions.
+* [Access controls enforcement by Query Service](#access-control-enforcement): Access is controlled through roles and permissions including dataset and column-level permissions.
-* Securing data through [connectivity](#connectivity): Access controlled through the platform, external clients, limited connection with expiring credentials and non-expiring credentials.
+* Securing data through [connectivity](#connectivity): Access controlled through the platform, external clients, limited connection with expiring credentials, and non-expiring credentials.
 * Securing data through [encryption and customer-managed keys (CMK)](#encryption-and-customer-managed-keys): Access controlled through encryption when data is at rest.

 ### Access control enforcement by Query Service {#access-control-enforcement}